MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-whats-new.md

   Users can also search for the Terminal app, right-select the app, and pin the app to the Start menu and taskbar.

 - The **Microsoft Store** has a new look, and includes more public and retail apps.
-For more information on the end user experience, see:
+For more information on the end-user experience, see:

   - [Get updates for apps and games in Microsoft Store](https://support.microsoft.com/account-billing/get-updates-for-apps-and-games-in-microsoft-store-a1fe19c0-532d-ec47-7035-d1c5a1dd464f)
   - [How to open Microsoft Store on Windows](https://support.microsoft.com/account-billing/how-to-open-microsoft-store-on-windows-10-e080b85a-7c9e-46a7-8d8b-3e9a42e32de6)